pystardust/ani-cli/CONTRIBUTING.md

 ## Issues

-- Use the (correct) issue template
+- Use the issue templates
-- When requesting a feature, check it's not already in our [Rejected Feature Requests](https://github.com/pystardust/ani-cli/issues/523)
+- When requesting a feature, check it hasn't been [rejected](https://github.com/pystardust/ani-cli/issues/523) previously
 - Provide screenshot if applicable

 ## Testing

 ### Testcases

-Our parsing was broken in the past and it will break in the future

-To spot breakage early, test with the following anime:

 - The safe bet: `One Piece`
 - Episode 0: `Saenai Heroine no Sodatekata ♭`